 Two Reasons People Struggling with Eating Disorders or Disordered Eating need Nutrition Therapy from an Experienced Nutrition Professional.
 (This article is part 1 of 2.)

-As a new expat in Germany, offering my services to clients in the US and Germany, it is important to explain why nutrition therapy is integral to a client’s recovery.
+As an expat in Germany, offering my services to clients in the US and Germany, it is important to explain why nutrition therapy is integral to a client’s recovery.
 And, to define nutrition therapy for those who do not know or may have had a poor experience with a nutrition professional.

 Below are 2 reasons a dietitian/nutrition professional with ED experience should be on a client’s team.
 In Part 2 of this article, I will list a few more reasons.